oiraqi/paradigms/P2-Integration/README.md

 ## Objective
 Can we imagine a programming paradigm, which provides us software developers, with: *the luxury to invoke remote services/functionality, as if they were local*!?

-Such a paradigm would by hide all the programming hassle and details mentioned above, hence:
+Such a paradigm should hide all the programming hassle and details mentioned above.
+By doing so, it would:
 - increase *devloper productivity*
 - promote *software integration* for:
   - richer functionality